 What are Kids Learning with This Flower Art?

 Here are some of the concepts we explored with this awesome science and art project:

 - Color mixing

 - Color identification

-Click on each photo below to read more about the lesson plans:
+Click on each photo below to read more about our flower-themed products: